terminated-star/MotionCraft/README.md

 ## Goals

 - Be compatible with versions from 1.8.8 to the latest.
+- Be compatible with multiple APIs.
+(Spigot, Minestom, and maybe Sponge, Fabric, and Forge.)
 - Be decently performant.
 - Be decently customizable.